 With Omio, you can compare and book flights with ease, but here are some ways to make sure you grab the best deal when booking your trip.

-Ryanair: Priding themselves on Europe’s most popular airline, Ryanair has about 90 airline bases across the European continent, 9 of which are located in the UK.
+Ryanair: Priding themselves on Europe’s most popular (and cheapest) airline, Ryanair has about 90 airline bases across the European continent, nine of which are located in the UK.
 The low-cost airline operates in 33 countries and has a fleet of 360 737-800 aircrafts.

 Aer Lingus: Ireland’s state-owned airline offers domestic and international flights.
 In operation since 1936, the airline is famed for it’s friendly staff and quality service.
 Currently, Aer Lingus serves 13 UK airports such as Southampton, Leeds, Newquay to name a few.